Open to opportunities — Backend / Platform rolesBangkok Metropolitan Area, Thailand

 Problem

-Production lending path where money-adjacent state must stay reconcilable: staged applications, multi-party approvals, and downstream risk and document systems that all need the same auditable timeline.
+Production lending path (FORTH SMART CAPITAL) where money-adjacent state must stay reconcilable: staged applications, multi-party approvals, customer data, and downstream risk and document systems that all need the same auditable timeline.
 The hard part is not CRUD—it is making every transition explainable under load and keeping orchestration from fragmenting across services.

 Solution